-Here are my publications and some old manuscripts that tickle me.
+Here are my publications and some other stuff I’ve written or am writing.
 If you are interested in my current work or conference presentations, please email me.

 The present century has seen renewed interest in characterizing cognition, the object of inquiry of the cognitive sciences.
 In this paper, I describe the problem of cognition—the absence of a positive characterization of cognition despite a felt need for one.
 It is widely recognized that the problem is motivated by decades of controversy among cognitive scientists over foundational questions, such as whether non-neural parts of the body or environment can realize cognitive processes, or whether plants and microbes have cognitive processes.
 The dominant strategy for addressing the problem of cognition is to seek a dichotomous criterion that vindicates some set of controversial claims.
 However, I argue that the problem of cognition is also motivated by ongoing conceptual development in cognitive science, and I describe four benefits that a characterization of cognition could confer.
 Given these benefits, I recommend an alternative criterion of success, ecumenical extensional adequacy, on which the aim is to describe the variation in expert judgments rather than to correct this variation by taking sides in sectarian disputes.
 I argue that if we had an ecumenical solution to the problem of cognition, we would have achieved much of what we should want from a “mark of the cognitive.”

+2016.
 Cognition in Practice: Conceptual Development and Disagreement in Cognitive Science (PhD dissertation).
-2016.
-Pittsburgh, PA: University of Pittsburgh.
+University of Pittsburgh Department of Philosophy.

 Cognitive science has been beset for thirty years by foundational disputes about the nature and extension of cognition—e.g. whether cognitive processes extend outside the body, and whether plants have them.
 Previous work on this topic has aimed to settle these questions, but I ask instead how scientists could possibly disagree so much about such fundamental issues.
 I conclude that cognitive science is currently in a period of major conceptual change.
 I develop logical tools for characterizing concepts that, like cognition, are in transition, and argue for a novel view of cognitive science that has revisionary consequences for functionalism and our understanding of natural representation.
 While my dissertation focuses on issues in contemporary cognitive science, the tools I develop have promising applications in other scientific and social contexts.